skyforcetw/Garminuino/speedometer HUD/README.md

 Speedometer HUD is a relative simple project than navigation HUD.
 The initial complete idea is navigation HUD, but I think the project can split to two parts:

 1. Arduino
 2. Android

 or

 1. CanBUS
 2. GPS

-So I go simple part first: Arduino or CanBUS, it's speedometer HUD.
+So I go simple part first: Arduino (CanBUS), it's speedometer HUD.

 Speedometer HUD had two module:
 1. CanBUS parser